Building a Compact Stereo Digital FM Transmitter Circuit

-Figure 1 shows the schematic diagram of the digital FM transmitter, covering the 87MHz to 108MHz range.
-Below is a breakdown of the circuit components.
+Figure 1 displays the schematic diagram of the digital FM transmitter project, covering the 87MHz to 108MHz range.
+Let’s delve into the components:

 A-1: Power Supply